 - Durable High-Density Polyethylene (HDPE) Construction.
 5-Year Limited Warranty

-One thing I love about this model is the integrated molded footrests, which give you a lot of options for your legs.
-You can stretch out your legs when you want to.
+I love this model’s integrated molded footrests, so you can stretch out your legs when you want to.

-There is a lot of storage on this kayak with front and rear bungees and two storage hatches.
+This kayak has a lot of storage with front and rear bungees and two storage hatches.
 The bungees are great because they help tie down your gear.
-A tracking skeg for straight paddling and a flat bottom hull provides excellent stability for your journey.
+In addition, a tracking skeg for straight paddling and a flat bottom hull provides excellent stability for your journey.

 Easy to get in and out of